Siege-Perilous/tableslayer/README.md

 ## Tests

-Playwright tests can be run in any of the app repos.
-They will run during CI.
+Tests are run with [Playwright](https://playwright.dev/).
+Drop your tests in any of the app-folders and they will be run against the vercel preview URLs that are generated with your PR.

 ## Styling